elementor/elementor/docs/modules/tabs-v2/index.md

 * Frontend:
   - `module.php` -> register the widget -> `widgets/tabs-v2.php`
   - Load the handler `assets/js/frontend/handlers/tabs-v2.js`
-  - load the styles `assets/scss/frontend.scss`
+  - Load the styles `assets/scss/frontend.scss`

 The following guide will help you to understand how the module works, step by step.

-Let start by registering the module:
+Start by registering the module:

 ## `- Module.php` - How to register a module.
 * **Link to the actual file** - [module.php](../../../modules/tabs-v2/module.php)